openstack/oslo-specs/specs/liberty/graduate-oslo-reports.rst

 https://blueprints.launchpad.net/oslo-incubator/+spec/graduate-oslo-reports

-The `reports` module currently provides a convienient way to assemble "Guru Meditation Reports" about the current state a of a given OpenStack process.
+The `reports` module currently provides a convenient way to assemble "Guru Meditation Reports" about the current state a of a given OpenStack process.
 The basic report includes thread (both normal and green) state and stack traces, as well as configuration and version information.
 The